 The secure CJSM email is:

-Nick is a social welfare lawyer specialising in housing & community care, employment, criminal defence and public law.
-He is committed to legal aid work and cases with a human rights dimension.
+Nick is a social welfare lawyer specialising in housing & homelessness, community care, employment and public law.
+He is committed to legal aid work, and to equality & discrimination cases.

 Nick specialises in representing tenants and homelessness applicants.
 He has an excellent knowledge of possession, disrepair and unlawful eviction, and has a special interest in running technical defences to Section 21 claims.